christopherparks-unr/cs480Parks/Final/README.md

-# PA9: Lighting [Pinball Part 2]
+# Final
 Group Project:
 Chris Parks
 Grant Thompson

 ## This project

-This project implements a dynamic sphere and cube that interact with each other, as well as a static cylinder and a triangle mesh constructed from the model of a board.
-Implements the Phong and Gourand lighting models.
+This project is a first person physics demo, featuring a movable character, several colored lights, a modified imported level from Valve's popular 2007 game *Team Fortress 2*, and several basic shapes and props that can be manipulated by walking into them or firing a projectile into them.

 ## Controls

-Phong / Gourand models can be toggled with the ```F``` key.
-Global ambient lighting can be increased / decreased with the ```Y and T``` keys, respectively.
-Global diffuse lighting can be increased / decreased with the ```H and G``` keys, respectively.
-Global specular lighting can be increased / decreased with the ```N and B``` keys, respectively.

-The spotlight's radius can be increased / decreased with the ```O and I``` keys, respectively.
-The cube's specific specular lighting can be further increased / decreased with the ```L and K``` keys, respectively.

-Other object's specularity can be modified within main.ini.
+Use WASD to move, and Left Mouse Button to shoot a projectile.

 ## Instructions for Use
-The makefile generates a file called ```PA9``` to run.
+The makefile generates a file called ```Final``` to run.

 ## Defining Objects to Render
-Objects are defined within ```/PA9/main.ini```.
+Objects are defined within ```/Final/main.ini```.
 Look at the included file to see how it should be formatted.
 Some notes about the attributes:

 The first line must be the name you give the object.
 Use ```[<name>]``` to define the beginning of a new object and mark the end of the old object definition.

 The parent argument refers to the name of the object (as described above).

-The scene_path argument refers to the model you wish to import.  **The path is relative to ```/PA9/```.**
+The scene_path argument refers to the model you wish to import.  **The path is relative to ```/Final/```.**

 **Note that the last object defined will not be loaded; make sure that ```[EOF]``` is the final line in the file to ensure all objects are loaded.**